DannyM9021/cecs450/README.md

 - upper quartile: 0.88
 - median: 0.78

-Individuals who don't smoke had higher sleep efficiency in comparison to those who do smoke, whick supports our claim.
+Individuals who don't smoke had higher sleep efficiency in comparison to those who do smoke, which supports our claim.
 A limitation to this data is that we don't know how sleep efficiency is being measured.

+## Sleep Disorder

 ## Conclusion